Shortlisted for the Saltire Scottish Poetry Book of the Year

 'Not All Honey may not be all sweetness but it’s all a delight to consume.
 Lumsden typically is tricksy and evasive, juggling, acrobatic.
 His professional portmanteau full of linguistic surprises.
 Yet, he has reached a kind of Dantean point in his poetic life which makes him suddenly offer devastating clarities that justify the fireworks.' - Saltire Scottish Poetry Book of the Year judging panel

-‘This latest offering is a turning point in the poet's career – he has allowed himself vulnerability and authenticity whilst sacrificing none of the artistry and verbal dexterity upon which he has built his reputation.’ – Phil Bowen, The Sutton Review
+‘This latest offering is a turning point in the poet's career – he has allowed himself vulnerability and authenticity whilst sacrificing none of the artistry and verbal dexterity upon which he has built his reputation.’ – Phil Brown, The Sutton Review

 ‘There is a level of talent that will ransom any project in any school.
 On the one hand, it will be interesting to see where Lumsden goes next; on the other, he’s so good that it hardly matters.’ – D.H.
 Tracy, Poetry